 The demand for competent, experienced, and passionate nurses is on the rise in the United States.
 As the baby-boomer population ages, the need for Vocational Nurses will likely increase.
 A Licensed Vocational Nurse (LVN) is a healthcare professional who provides patients with basic nursing care.
-They tend to sick, injured, disabled, and convalescent individuals.
+They tend to be sick, injured, disabled, and convalescent individuals.

 Due to the rising healthcare demand and nursing shortage, the need for LVNs has reached an all-time high in California.
-As seasoned nurses approach retirement age, it might be a great time to pursue nursing school in the sunny state.
+As seasoned nurses approach retirement age, it might be a great time to pursue nursing school in a sunny state.
 It can be a unique and rewarding experience.
 Afterward, there could be a variety of job opportunities waiting for you.

 Let’s start with the basics of Vocational nursing…

 Most LVNs provide basic bedside care.
 They are responsible for taking various vital signs, such as pulse, blood pressure, respiration, and temperature.